GET

 GET Response Body

-A successful GET response with status HTTP OK
+A successful GET

-should conform to the following payload:
+HTTP status should conform to the following payload:

 icon

 - Must be an absolute HTTP or HTTPS URL of an image describing the action.
 Supported image formats are SVG, PNG, or WebP image.
-If none of the above, the client ust reject it as malformed.title
+If none of the above, the client must reject it as malformed.title

 - A UTF-8 string for the title of the action.description